 Back in 1993 when Microsoft first time started to bring the idea of a server operating system along with their usual Windows versions.
 On July 27, 1993, Microsoft released new technology specially designed for server and high-end multitasking environments.
 It had 32-bit multiple processor support and was created for higher security and stability.

 There are two versions launched Windows NT, and Windows NT Server, designed to act as a server in networks, and Windows NT Workstation for stand-alone or client workstations.

-Here Microsoft releases three different versions of Windows server 2000 for specific business needs like server, Advanced server, and datacenter server.
+Here Microsoft releases three different versions of Windows server 2000 for specific business needs a server, an Advanced server, and a data center server.

 First, a full-fledged package of Windows Server editions was published under the name of Windows Server 2003 by Microsoft in April 2003.